 In 2006, Congress passed the Pension Protection Act (PPA), which cleared up a lot of the confusion and inconsistent law provisions surrounding CBPs.
 PPA also significantly increased the amounts that an employer can contribute (and deduct) to a DBP or CBP.
 A favored plan design incorporating CBPs is to set up both a CBP and 401(k) plan.
 We will refer to this arrangement as a Cash-K plan.
 This two-plan approach uses a combination of 401(k), safe harbor, profit sharing and cash balance contributions to maximize benefits to the business owner.
 Benefits and contributions under both plans are aggregated for purposes of satisfying the IRS’ discrimination tests.

 A Cash-K plan can provide significantly greater tax-deferred contributions than a DCP alone.
 The Cash-K plan can provide these higher contributions because the limits for a DBP are generally higher than for a DCP.
-For example, in 2014, the maximum contribution an employee can receive in a DCP is $52,000 (plus the $6,000 catch-up contribution if the plan has a 401(k) feature and the participant has attained the age of 50).
+For example, in 2017, the maximum contribution an employee can receive in a DCP is $54,000 (plus the $6,000 catch-up contribution if the plan has a 401(k) feature and the participant has attained the age of 50).
 In a CBP, the hypothetical contribution for a 55 year old can potentially be in the $180,000 range.
-By establishing a Cash-K plan, employers can substantially increase tax-deferred contributions to business owners and a 55 year old business owner can receive around $221,000.
+By establishing a Cash-K plan, employers can substantially increase tax-deferred contributions to business owners and a 55 year old business owner can receive around $240,000 total.

-Prime candidates for a Cash-K plan are highly profitable companies where the owners earn in excess of $265,000.
+Prime candidates for a Cash-K plan are highly profitable companies where the owners earn in excess of $270,000.
 CBPs can be used by family businesses as part of their succession plans.
 Closely-held businesses, law firms, medical practices, and professional firms can all benefit from a CBP.
-For most business owners, this is the best tax-deferred savings opportunity that exists.
+For many business owners, this is the best tax-deferred savings opportunity that exists.

 The caveat is that the employer must be somewhat generous to the rank and file employees.
 In a typical Cash-K plan, the employer will contribute 10% - 15% of compensation to all employees, with significantly higher percentages going to a specific group of employees such as the owners.
 The success of this plan design is greatest for a company with a relatively young workforce and owners who are older than the average employee.